Search Results for: contact

-I’m a blogger, writer and third generation Northern Californian who just renovated my 1965 home and is also working on a tiny West Shore Tahoe cabin.
+I’m a blogger, writer and third-generation Northern Californian who just renovated my 1965 home and am working on a tiny West Shore Tahoe cabin.

-Fashion and style is my passion and I share what speaks to me and fits my California aesthetic.
-I love writing about unique homes, people with personal style, shopping finds, and cool ideas I feel fortunate to live in Northern California with the natural beauty, and fabulous destinations.
+Fashion, design and style are my passions and I share what speaks to me and fits my California aesthetic.
+I love writing about unique homes, people with personal style, shopping finds, and cool ideas I feel fortunate to live in Northern California with its natural beauty, and fabulous destinations.

 Please feel free to leave a comment on any of my posts or if you prefer you can email me directly.